0x251e/0x251e.github.io/_posts/2024-08-06-why-OR-might-be-dangerous-in-your-shell-scripts.markdown

 ---
 layout: post
-title:  "Why || Might Be Dangerous in Your Shell Scripts"
+title:  "Why OR Might Be Dangerous in Your Shell Scripts"
 date:   2024-08-06
 categories: linux
 ---